About the Barnacle Goose

 Average weight: M 4.03 lbs., F 3.57 lbs.

-Migrating and Wintering: The Greenland population of barnacle geese winter in Ireland and the Inner and Outer Hebrides of Scotland.
+The Greenland population of barnacle geese winter in Ireland and the Inner and Outer Hebrides of Scotland.
 The Svalbard population largely winters in the Solway Firth between England and Scotland.
 The Russian population winters in the Netherlands and Germany.
-In North America, infrequent appearances by barnacle geese have been restricted to the east, including Labrador, Ontario, Quebec, Massachusetts, New York, Vermont, Ohio and Michigan.
+In North America, infrequent appearances by barnacle geese have been restricted to the east, including Labrador, Ontario, Quebec, Massachusetts, New York, Vermont, Ohio, and Michigan.